mredenti/ModernCMake/slides/episodes/basic_steps.md

 :::
 ::::::::::::::

-## MANUAL COMPILATION OF HELLO, WORLD!
+## HELLO, WORLD!
+WITH THE COMMAND LINE

 :::::::::::::: {.columns}
 ::: {.column width="50%"}